ltratt/aeschylus/README.md

 input device(s) and other options.
-Typically ffmpeg uses the "normal" system clock or a "monotonic" clock (but e.g. on Linux it mostly uses `CLOCK_MONOTONIC`, which isn't properly monotonic; although you can force the `v4l2` backend, although virtually nothing else in ffmpeg to use `CLOCK_MONOTONIC_RAW`).
+Typically ffmpeg uses the "normal" system clock or a "monotonic" clock (but e.g. on Linux it mostly uses `CLOCK_MONOTONIC`, which isn't properly monotonic; although you can force the `v4l2` backend, although virtually nothing else in ffmpeg, to use `CLOCK_MONOTONIC_RAW`).
 As this suggests, the situation is something of a mess.
 Although I couldn't find any real documentation for this feature, the option I settled on is to force all recorded streams to synchronise to the clock used to